The First Step to Mental Wellness

 Hampton, one of Hawaii’s leading authorities on the subconscious mind, recommends that people stick to the things they want to achieve.
 He reminds his clients that failure isn’t a “thing,” it’s just a word too often attached to the attempts that occur right before success.“You can’t succeed without starting the change,” Hampton explains.
 “The problem is that too many people are TRYING to change instead of just changing.
 The word ‘try’ leaves too much room for failure.”

 Hawaii Hypnosis Center sees many weight loss clients and we’re excited to help those clients achieve long-lasting, life-changing results through our systematic approach.
-We work with our clients to change eating patterns and change their relationship with food.
+We work with our clients to change eating patterns and change their relationship with food so they can lose weight.
 From working with thousands of clients, we’ve come to the conclusion that being overweight is not about the food but more often about the feelings and emotions that trigger you to eat or snack when you are not hungry.
 Food becomes a distractor for feelings and emotions that people don’t like or don’t know how else to satisfy.

 Identify feelings and emotions and bring them to the surface so that you can neutralize and eliminate them.
-Once that happens, food retakes its rightful role as a fuel for your body, which results in weight loss and clients that start to feel good about themselves again.
+Once that happens, food retakes its rightful role as a fuel for your body, which results in weight loss and clients that start to feel good about themselves again and find the motivation to work out.
 The journey to a healthier lifestyle gains momentum with healthy eating and exercise habits.
+No more procrastination!